JailGens/enchanted/README.md

 Many other command frameworks are too complex and support features that aren't really their job such as complete internationalisation APIs, dependency injection, and configuration.

-Another issue with allmost all other command frameworks is that they delay command validation (verify overloads, command names, etc.) until runtime.
+Another issue with almost all other command frameworks is that they delay command validation (verify overloads, command names, etc.) until runtime.
 Enchanted can validate all of this and compile-time thanks to its annotation processor.